 This exercise builds core stability and improves your balance.
 All the leg muscles are trained here, which is great for reducing hip and knee problems.
 Keep your upper body straight with a neutral spine and your leg stretched as you bend forward, hinging at the hip.

-Proper form: Make sure you start in a stable position, with your back straight — not arched!
+Proper form: Make sure you start in a stable position, with your back straight.
 Your hips should be level, too.
-Your weight should be in your heel and your leg as straight as possible.
-If you can’t fully stretch your leg, you can bend your knee slightly.
+Your weight should be balanced across your foot with a soft bend in your knee - avoid locking it out.